A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2026-5126: RSS Feed Parser 1.0 SSRF Vulnerability

 CVE-2026-5126 is a server-side request forgery flaw in SourceCodester RSS Feed Parser 1.0 affecting the file_get_contents function.
-Attackers can exploit this remotely.
-This article covers technical details, impact, and mitigation.
+This post covers the technical details, affected versions, and mitigation strategies.

 CVE-2026-5126 Overview